Information about being a Texas State Aquatics & Safety Employee

 - Majority of semester operates of a permanent schedule in which you will be assigned shifts according to your availability.
 During the first few weeks of school, finals, and holidays you will sign up for the shifts you can work, however, you will be asked to work a minimum number of hours during those times.

 - Lifeguards are responsible for finding their own subs.

 We strongly prefer candidates who are currently certified with the American Red Cross.
 If you are not certified with the American Red Cross you will have to obtain your American Red Cross certification before beginning work.
-We do offer the course for a reduced fee for staff, however the next course we are offering will be May 14th-May 17th OR May 23rd-May 27th but you are welcome to find a course at another facility to get certified sooner.
+We do offer the course for a reduced fee for staff.
+The next courses we are offering will be May 14th-May 17th OR May 23rd-May 27th but you are welcome to find a course at another facility to get certified sooner.
 We also require our summer staff to be Waterfront Lifeguard certified.
 We will offer a class on Thursday, May 24th.
 You are also welcome to obtain this certification at another facility as long as it is with American Red Cross.

 We also give preference to candidates who are certified Water Safety Instructors by the American Red Cross and are available in the evenings when we run our group lessons.